billwear/maas-rad/custom-machine-setup-824.md

 <h3 id="heading--templates">Templates</h3>

-The [Tempita](https://raw.githubusercontent.com/ravenac95/tempita/master/docs/index.txt) template files are found within the `/etc/maas/preseeds/` directory on the region controller.
+The [Tempita](https://raw.githubusercontent.com/ravenac95/tempita/master/docs/index.txt) template files are found within the `/var/snap/maas/current/preseeds/` for the snap and `/etc/maas/preseeds/` directory for the debian package on the region controller.
 Each template uses a filename prefix that corresponds to a particular phase of MAAS machine deployment:

 |       Phase       |                 Filename prefix                 |
 |:-----------------:|:-----------------------------------------------:|